fwehmeier/BuildingAI-project/README.md

 def all_pairs(data,N):
     # this calculates the distances between all sentence pairs in the data
-    # you do not need to change this
     i=0
     j=0
     dist_arr = np.empty((N, N), dtype=np.float)